AngadSethi/vue-stream-markdown/docs/config/previewers.md

 For languages other than `html` and `mermaid`, you must provide a custom `Component` (boolean values are not accepted since there are no built-in previewers for these languages).

-The previewer component will receive `CodeNodeRendererProps`
+The previewer component will receive `CodeNodeRendererProps`, which includes the code block node data with `value` (code content) and `loading` (loading state) properties.
+If progressive rendering is enabled, handle the `loading` prop to show appropriate loading states.

 ```vue
 <!-- JavaScriptPreviewer.vue -->